 Click Here for tab for Spoonman by Soundgarden

 Spoonman is said to be the song that first exposed Soundgarden to a wider audience and was the turning point at which they started to gain mass appeal.
-Written by the absolutely incredible vocalist Chris Cornell who has unfortunately passed away, the song made it to number 3 on the Billboard Mainstream Rock charts and is a favorite amongst Soundgarden fans.
+Written by the absolutely incredible vocalist, the late great Chris Cornell, the song made it to number 3 on the Billboard Mainstream Rock charts and is a favorite amongst Soundgarden fans.

-The song is primarily played using 3 string barred power chords, but does a good job of mixing things up by including some slides and rhythmic mutes.
-There are also a few unusual bar measures thrown in for some extra spice.
+The song is primarily played using 3-string barred power chords, but does a good job of mixing things up by including some slides and rhythmic mutes.
+There are also a few unusual bar measures thrown in for extra spice.